manishmz/React-Interview-Preparations/CSharp_Questions.md

 - UI components: Reusable UI elements like navigation menus, product listings, or shopping cart widgets.

 ##### Object class - functions
+Object is the base class for all other classes
+Here are some commonly used functions and methods provided by the Object class in C#:
+1. ToString():
+The ToString() method returns a string representation of the object.
+By default, it returns the fully qualified name of the class.
+2. Equals(object obj):
+The Equals() method compares the current object with the specified object for equality.
+By default, it checks if the two objects refer to the same memory location.
+However, this method is often overridden in derived classes to provide custom equality comparisons based on specific attributes or properties.
+3. GetHashCode():
+The GetHashCode() method returns a hash code value for the object.
+The hash code is typically used in data structures like hash tables to efficiently store and retrieve objects.
+4. GetType():
+The GetType() method returns the Type object that represents the runtime type of the current instance.
+It can be used to obtain information about the class, such as its name, base class, implemented interfaces, etc.
+5. MemberwiseClone():
+The MemberwiseClone() method creates a shallow copy of the current object.
+It copies the values of all fields from the original object to the new object.
+If a deep copy is required, a custom cloning mechanism should be implemented.
+6. Finalize():
+The Finalize() method is called by the garbage collector before an object is reclaimed.
+It can be overridden to perform any necessary cleanup or resource release operations.
-delegates type
+##### delegates type
+It allows you to treat methods as first-class objects, which means you can pass methods as parameters, store them in variables, and invoke them dynamically
+Delegates are often used to implement event handling, callbacks, and asynchronous programming.
-angualr pacakges
+##### angualr pacakges
-Restrict api request of different region
+##### Restrict api request of different region
+1. IP-based Filtering:
+- Obtain the IP address of the incoming request using HttpContext.Connection.RemoteIpAddress in ASP.NET Core or HttpContext.Current.Request.UserHostAddress in ASP.NET.
+- Create a whitelist or blacklist of IP ranges or specific IP addresses for the allowed or restricted regions.
+- Compare the incoming IP address with the whitelist or blacklist to determine whether to allow or deny the request.
+- If the IP address is not within the allowed range, return an appropriate HTTP response (e.g., 403 Forbidden) to restrict access.
+2. Geolocation Service:
+- Use a geolocation service or API (such as MaxMind GeoIP2 or IP2Location) to determine the country or region of the incoming request based on its IP address.
+- Create a whitelist or blacklist of allowed or restricted countries or regions.
+- Retrieve the geolocation information for the incoming request's IP address using the geolocation service.
+- Check if the country or region of the request is within the allowed list.
+If not, return an appropriate HTTP response to restrict access.

+On Cloud side:
+1. Virtual Network (VNet) Peering
+2. Network Security Groups (NSGs)

-Difference between List and Array
+##### Difference between List and Array
+1. Size flexibility:
+- Arrays have a fixed size that is determined at the time of declaration and cannot be changed later.
+You need to specify the size explicitly.
+- Lists, on the other hand, have a dynamic size and can grow or shrink as needed.
+They automatically resize themselves when elements are added or removed.
+2. Memory allocation:
+- Arrays allocate a contiguous block of memory to store elements.
+The memory is allocated in a single chunk, which can be more efficient in terms of memory usage.
+- Lists internally use an array but provide a wrapper around it.
+When the list needs to grow beyond its current capacity, a new larger array is created, and the elements from the old array are copied to the new one.
+This resizing process incurs some overhead.
+3. Flexibility in adding/removing elements:
+- Arrays have a fixed size, so adding or removing elements requires creating a new array with the desired size and copying the existing elements.
+This can be inefficient if you frequently need to modify the collection's size.
+- Lists provide methods like Add(), Remove(), and Insert() that allow you to easily add, remove, or insert elements at any position without worrying about resizing or shifting elements manually.
+4. Performance:
+- Arrays generally have better performance for random access and indexing since they provide direct access to elements using an index.
+- Lists, being a wrapper around an array, also support indexing but may have slightly slower performance due to the additional layer of abstraction.
+5. Additional functionality:
+- Lists provide additional methods and properties that make working with collections easier, such as Count, Sort, Find, ForEach, etc.
+- Arrays have fewer built-in methods and require more manual coding for common operations.

-4 Maturity Levels of REST API Design
+##### 4 Maturity Levels of REST API Design

-0- The Swamp of POX - Url should not have underscore instead use - one url 1- Resources - different usrl to interact with different resources 2 - Methods - Get, Post, Put, Patch, Delete - Headers - Query Parameters - Status Codes 3 - Hypermedia Controls - Content Negotiation (Accept, Content-Type) - HATEOAS (Add ralated links in response for explorable) - Versioning
+Level 0 - The Swamp of POX (Plain Old XML) - Url should not have underscore instead use - one url Level 1 - Resources - different urls to interact with different resources Level 2 - HTTP Verbs - Get, Post, Put, Patch, Delete - Headers - Query Parameters - Status Codes Level 3 - Hypermedia Controls - Content Negotiation (Accept, Content-Type) - HATEOAS (Add ralated links in response for explorable) - Versioning